mikumeda/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/hybrid-agent.md

 You can repeat this step on each computer where you would like an additional Hybrid Agent installed.

-### Option 2: Manually download & install additional Agents
+### Option 2: Manually download and install additional Agents

 A second option for installing additional Agents is outside the HCW itself and is done by downloading and manually installing the Agent on the desired computer.